Email marketing allows you to engage with your leads, nurture customer relationships, and inspire new sales.

-In the fight between just ActiveCampaign and Mailchimp, the latter platform is definitely much better-known for its email marketing platform.
-That’s a big advantage for Mailchimp.
+Comparing ActiveCampaign and Mailchimp, the latter platform is better known for its email marketing platform.

 To use more templates, you’d have to pay for at least the Essentials plan.
-The same goes if you want custom-coded templates or get rid of Mailchimp branding on your email communications.
+The same goes for custom-coded templates or getting rid of Mailchimp branding on your email communications.

 You also can’t do any A/B testing with the Free plan, and you’re missing a lot of the audience insights that Mailchimp has to offer.

-Another downside is how the Mailchimp pricing plans look deceptively affordable at first (with the exception of the Premium plan)…until you start doing more digging.
-Then you realize that Mailchimp prices its services on a sliding scale like ActiveCampaign.
+Another downside is how the Mailchimp pricing plans look deceptively affordable at first (except for the Premium plan) … until you dig a little deeper.
+Then you realize that Mailchimp prices its services on a sliding scale just like ActiveCampaign.

-For small businesses and startups on a tight budget who want lots of features in their email marketing platform of choice, sliding pricing scales get expensive fast.
+For small businesses and startups on a tight budget who want lots of features in their email marketing platform, sliding scale kind of pricing gets expensive fast.

 EngageBay’s Email Marketing Platform